homopolymer/PyroTools/README.md

   [1] Zeng F, Chen T. (2015) Strain-level binning of long reads for metagenomics.
 Unpublished.

   A figure of our preliminary result that StrainBinning gives the accurate estimation of mixture component number along with perfect assemblies for 5 HIV-1 strains.
+In a circos plot, left side are reference genomes, right side are contigs.

   ![Smaller icon](https://github.com/homopolymer/PyroTools/blob/master/wiki/hiv_contig_cut.png)